Best Methods For Identifying Tree Species

-Another fast growing species in the poplar family, The Quaking Aspen is native to cooler regions of North America, and one of several species referred to by the common name aspen.
+The Quaking Aspen is another fast growing species in the poplar family native to the cooler regions of North America, (click on thumbnail map above) and one of several species referred to by the common name, aspen.
 Like many species, it goes by serval distinct common names, sometimes leading to confusion, including: quaking aspen, trembling aspen, American aspen, mountain or golden aspen, trembling poplar, white poplar, and popple, as well as others.

 Paper Birch trees have many similarities with the Cottonwood and Aspens, but do not belong to the poplar family.

-It's significance for Native Americans was also magnified with the European quest for sassafras as a commodity for export bringing Europeans into closer contact with Native Americans during the early years of European settlement in the 16th and 17th centuries.
+The tree's significance for Native Americans was magnified with the European quest for sassafras as a commodity for export, bringing Europeans into closer contact with Native Americans during the early years of European settlement in the 16th and 17th centuries.

 Sassafras trees are known to repel mosquitoes and other insects.

-Bark: Thick on mature trees and deeply furrowed with narrow ridges often mistaken for ash tree bark.
+YELLOW TULIP POPLAR BARK is light gray in color, is thick on mature trees and deeply furrowed with tightly patterned narrow ridges often mistaken for ash tree bark.

-Interesting History and Facts: George Washington planted tulip trees at Mount Vernon which are now 140 feet tall; and Daniel Boone used the wood of this tree for his 60 foot dugout canoe.
+OTHER INFO: George Washington planted yellow tulip trees at Mount Vernon which are now 140 feet tall; and Daniel Boone used the wood of this tree for his 60 foot dugout canoe.

-Once plentiful in their natural habitat in eastern North America, tulip tree populations were reduced by loggers for railroad ties and fence posts.
+Once plentiful in their natural habitat in eastern North America, yellow tulip tree populations were significantly reduced by loggers for railroad ties and fence posts.

 The tulip tree is the state tree of Indiana, Kentucky and Tennessee.

-The leaves of White Ash and Green Ash, both common to Michigan, have compound leaves with 5 to 11 leaflets per stem.
-One way to tell them apart is the leaflets of White Ash are attached with a longer stem (petiole).
-Note: The photo below of ash tree leaves in fall colors is actually Green Ash judging by that characteristic.
+Shape: Compound leaf with 5 to 11 oval leaflets per leaf stem, including for both White Ash and Green Ash.
+The White Ash leaflets are attached with a longer stem (petiole).
+Note: The photo below of ash tree leaves in fall colors shows Green Ash leaves judging by their shorter stems.

-Bark: Very young trees have a smooth texture while mature trees have long, narrow vertical ridges alternating with deep valleys which resemble diamond shapes.
-Also, the texture is more firm to the touch than the flakier Green Ash bark.
+WHITE ASH TREE BARK typically is light tannish-gray in color.
+Very young trees possess a smooth texture while mature trees show long, narrow vertical ridges alternating with deep valleys which resemble diamond shapes.
+Also, the White Ash texture is more firm to the touch than the flakier Green Ash bark.

 Ash Tree Autumn Colors